-- Prepare the motherboard support DVD and a USB flash drive in FAT32/16 format and single partition. - Download the latest BIOS file and BIOS Updater from the ASUS website at http://support.asus.com and save them on the USB flash drive.
+- Prepare the motherboard support DVD and a USB flash drive formatted using FAT32/16 on a single partition. - Download the latest BIOS file and BIOS Updater from the ASUS website at http://support.asus.com and save them on the USB flash drive.